10% Discount on First Purchase with code: WELCOME10

 Lordosis

-An excessive anterior curve of the spine usually found in the Lumbar Spine (Lower back).
-While often used to describe the ‘natural’ anterior curve of the lower back, it is technically used to describe an ‘exaggerated’ curve.
+Lordosis refers to an excessive anterior (forward) curve of the spine usually found in the Lumbar Spine (Lower back).

 We have a great post that discusses What is Lordosis?